 The government established several programs that have helped foster a growing e-commerce business environment, specifically, the Agency for Development of Electronic Government (AGESIC) in 2005.
-AGESIC is responsible for developing the government’s electronic commerce strategy.
-Moreover, AGESIC encourages inclusion and technology adoption coupled with knowledge management and communication.
+AGESIC is responsible for developing the government’s electronic commerce strategy, and promotes inclusion and technology adoption, knowledge management and communication.
 AGESIC develops five-year plans to guide the country’s digital transformation strategy.
-These plans include five priority areas and twelve main objectives, and each one is assigned to a government agency that will be responsible for implementing them.
+These plans include five priority areas and twelve main objectives, and each one is assigned to a government agency that is responsible for implementing them.

-Uruguay is considered one of the most digitized countries in the world and increased use in the market is drives innovation.
+Uruguay is considered one of the most digitized countries in the world and increased use of technology in the market drives innovation.
 Traditionally, e-commerce penetration in the retail industry has been low (excluding food and beverages) but is now growing nearly 25 percent per year.
-The internet is altering Uruguayans’ consumption patterns, from the way people access information about product features of goods to the way consumers interact with banks.
+The internet is altering Uruguayans’ consumption patterns, from the way people access information about product features to the way consumers interact with banks.

-Nearly 90 percent of the population has internet connectivity.
-The Government Uruguay has plans to internet connectivity in rural areas by installing optical fiber in small towns, and ensuring the entire country has 4G cellular coverage.
+- Nearly 90 percent of the population has internet connectivity.
+The Government of Uruguay has plans to expand internet connectivity in rural areas by installing optical fiber in small towns, and ensuring the entire country has 4G cellular coverage.

 Current Market Trends

 Uruguayans purchase over 90 percent of online products and services from China and the United States.
-Even when shipping costs are included, these imported products tend to cost approximately half of similar products cost in Uruguay.
-The government prohibits the importation of some articles: enamel, creams, shampoos, razors, toiletries, toys, alcoholic beverages, sun and reading glasses, cosmetics, fragrances, tobacco, cigarettes, lubricants and greases, cell phones, and seeds, as well as goods requiring licensing.
+Even when shipping costs are included, these imported products tend to cost approximately half of similar products in Uruguay.
+The government prohibits the importation of some articles: enamel, creams, shampoos, razors, toiletries, toys, alcoholic beverages, fragrances, tobacco, cigarettes, lubricants and greases, cell phones, and seeds, as well as goods requiring licensing.
 Amazon, Ali Express, and eBay are the three major platforms used by Uruguayan consumers when purchasing from abroad.

 There are no restrictions for business-to-business e-commerce, but given the relatively small industrial base in Uruguay, it is seldom used.
-Uruguay’s government publishes tenders online at https://www.gub.uy/agencia-reguladora-compras-estatales/.
+Uruguay’s government publishes tenders online.

 Uruguay is a regional leader in software development.
 It has the necessary human capital and tools to support e-commerce activities in various industry sectors.
 A leading example of a software application that originated in Uruguay and quickly spread throughout Latin America is a platform called PedidosYa which was developed by Uruguayan company EDCOM to request online food deliveries from restaurants.
 The government provides over 1,300 government-related e-services to citizens (e.g., requesting appointments for the renewal of a driver’s license, copies of birth certificates, appointments for passports) via a centralized government portal.